 This is situated in the Rodger Needham Building, West Cambridge.
 After matriculation, anyone is entitled to use the many facilities and services that the University Computing Service offers.
 All new students will receive a registration number and e-mail address at the beginning of their course.

 - Being able to use Macs and PCs in the University Open Areas

 - Being able to take IT Courses (run each term)

 - Purchasing software at the University's negotiated price

 - Receiving advice on hardware and software maintenance

-- Contacting the Help desk over problems with University Services.
+- Contacting the Helpdesk regarding problems with University Services.

-Problems with any computer personally owned by a student must be taken to the IT Helpdesk at Homerton.
+Problems with any computer personally owned by a student may be taken to the IT Helpdesk at Homerton.